Sara Gredmark Russ group - Viruses and their interactions with the immune system

 Even though TBE has become an important public health concern, the underlying basis for the development of encephalitis in TBEV infection remains undefined, and there are only a few studies addressing the mechanism of disease development.

-Medical Doctor, Karolinska Institutet, 2001.
-PhD in Experimental medicine, Center for Molecular Medicine, KI, 2005, working in the area of immunology and virology.
-Post Doctoral fellow, in the laboratory of Hidde Ploegh, at the Whitehead Institute at MIT 2005-2008, working with immunology, biochemistry and virology.
-Associated professor at Karolinska Institutet since 2019 and Infectious Diseases Doctor at the Infectious Disease Clinic at the Karolinska University Hospital.
+Sara is a Medical Doctor, Karolinska Institutet, 2001.
+PhD in Experimental medicine, Center for Molecular Medicine (CIM) at KI, 2005, working in the area of immunology and virology.
+She is also Post Doctoral fellow in the laboratory of Hidde Ploegh, at the Whitehead Institute at MIT 2005-2008, working with immunology, biochemistry and virology.
+Sara is Associated professor at Karolinska Institutet since 2019 and Infectious Diseases Doctor at the Infectious Disease Clinic at the Karolinska University Hospital.

 Renata VarnaiteDoctoral Student, MSci